FreeYourSoul/FreExGraph/README.md

 **add_nodes:**

+### Graph Node

+It is possible to embed a graph into another thanks to a graph node.
+Any visitation going through a graph node is going to be propagated to the inner graph.

+< TODO >

 ### Fork

 FreExGraph provide a fork mechanism.
 It provides an easy way to duplicate a graph from a given node until the end of the graph (or to a specific node that would be used as a join: useful to implement).